Book Review: Bad Mormon by Heather Gay

 My Initial Thoughts

 I wound up listening to the audiobook of Bad Mormon because I enjoy listening to celebrity memoirs while I walk.
-I was especially interested in Heather’s story because of the topic and I was pleasantly surprised that the audiobook is read by the author.
-I always love listening to someone read their own story.
+Heather’s story really interested mebecause of the topic, and I was pleasantly surprised that the audiobook was read by the author.
+It’s always fun to listen to an author tell their story in their own words.

 Heather starts her story at the very beginning, describing her life with her mormon family and her early childhood.
 Her parents are devout Mormons and Heather is proud of her family and her religion.
 Although she knows that some people are Mormon while others are not, as a young girl she doesn’t realize how different her family is from others.